black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 4
 Set the className of the label element to label, and set the textContent to the name parameter.

+# Step 5
+Finally, use the .appendChild() method to add your label element to the container element.